 Seven in ten contractors stressed by managing accounts

-• Despite their worries, fewer than one in ten use a specialist accountant
+- Despite their worries, fewer than 1 in 10 use a specialist accountant

 Seven in ten self-employed contractors said they are stressed out by doing their own financial accounts.

 The self-employed are the fastest growing section of the UK workforce, and the survey of 359 self-employed contractors found almost three quarters (72%) do all their own accounting, with just 28% getting some help.